-Inbound IF Inbound IP Throttling Configuration (Configuration (from WAN to LAN packet) Application Time Schedule Protocol Source Port Source IP Address Range ('0.0.0.0' means Any) Rate Limit Application Time Schedule FIOLOCOI FIOLOCOI FIOLOCOI FIOLOCOI FIOLOCOI Piotocoi Protocor Destination Port Destination IP Address Range ('0.0.0.0' means Any) Restricted TimeSlot1 🕶 any 🕶 0 ~0 0.0.0.0 ~ 0.0.0.0 64 +00 // 1 Restricted 0 ~0 192.168.1.100 ~ 192.168.1.100 32 (kbps)
+Inbound IF Inbound IP Throttling Configuration (from WAN to LAN packet) Application Time Schedule Source Port Source IP Address Range ('0.0.0.0' means Any) Rate Limit Application Time Schedule Protocol Piolocoi Protocol Protocor FIOLOCOI FIOLOCOI Piotocoi Piotocoi PTOLOCOI Protocor Protocol Protocol Destination Port Destination IP Address Range ('0.0.0.0' means Any) Rate Limit Restricted TimeSlot1 ▼ any any 🕶 any 💌 0 ~0 0.0.0.0 ~ 0.0.0.0 64 +00 // 1 Restricted TimeSlot1 any 💙 any 💙 0 ~0 192.168.1.100 ~ 192.168.1.100 32 (kbps)

-Virtual Server (known as Port Forwarding)
+Virtual Server ("Port Forwarding")

 In TCP/IP and UDP networks a port is a 16-bit number used to identify which application program (usually a server) incoming connections should be delivered to.
-Some ports have numbers that are preassigned to them by the IANA (the Internet Assigned Numbers Authority), and these are referred to as "well-known ports".
+Some ports have numbers that are pre-assigned to them by the IANA (the Internet Assigned Numbers Authority), and these are referred to as "well-known ports".
 Servers follow the well-known port assignments so clients can locate them.